Ending Stories We Write

 Those reasons?

-• The author doesn’t want to use a typical closure-styled ending
+• The author doesn’t want to use a conventional ending

-• The author isn’t aware of closure-styled endings
+• The author isn’t aware of conventional endings

-• The author isn’t aware that readers look for proper closures
+• The author isn’t aware that readers look for orderly story closures

-• The original story was long and the author chopped off the excess
+• The original story was too long and the author chopped off the excess without repairing the new end point.

 Defiance is this author’s mantra.
 They blaze their own trails.
 Conformity is a filthy word.
-This means cliches and stereotypes are seen as signs of disgust and pure evil.
-Well-rounded closures are the work of the devil too.
+This means cliches and stereotypes are seen as signs of evil too.
+Well-rounded closures are the work of the devil.
 But it’s not always defiant writers who avoid them.
 Lazy authors are known to do it too.

-Or the: “What Do You Mean by Closure?” author
+Or the: “What Do You Mean by Conventional?” author

 Not every writer knows what closure is much less gets the method of writing one into a story.
 It doesn’t require intelligence to build a proper ending but it takes time and persistence to get one right.
-The trick is for the writer to put themselves behind the eyes and minds of the reader and then write from that place instead.
+The trick is for the writer to put themselves behind the eyes and minds of the reader.

 What about the: “Readers Don’t Actually Look For Closureauthor?